-- Prior to making this soup, we need to boil the rice first.
-Once our rice is almost cooked, remove excess water and let it sit on the counter.
-We’ll be adding it back into the soup towards the end.
+- Prior to making this soup, you first have to boil the rice.
+Once the rice is almost cooked, remove the excess water and let it sit on the counter.
+We’ll be adding it to our soup towards the end of the cooking process.

 - Add enough water to cover the ingredients and a bit more.
 Bring to a boil and keep it there until the sweet potatoes are soft (test them with a fork).

-- Lower the cooking temperature.
-Add in pre-cooked rice and let it cook on the stovetop.
+- Lower the cooking temperature and add in pre-cooked rice.
+Let the soup simmer on the stovetop.

 - Take one ladle of fresh hot soup and add it over beaten eggs.
-Mix for another 30 seconds to homogenize with the beaten eggs.
+Mix for another 30 seconds to homogenize with those beaten eggs.

 - Pour the contents of the bowl (beaten eggs incorporated into a bit of soup) over the main soup.
-Use a fork to mix for 10-20 seconds until the creamed eggs spread into the soup.
+Use a fork to mix for 10-20 seconds until the creamed eggs incorporate nicely.

 - Remove from heat and set aside to rest for a few minutes.
 Let the flavors develop while you prepare the table.